josephmcleish/kedro-tech-holiday/coderabbit.md

 - The first chunk of review comments are already spotted in minutes by CodeRabbit, saving review time and making PRs both better quality by the time they reach peer review and easier to review because of the added explanations.

-The AI bot is configurable, can save learnings to apply to future reviews and can participate in back-and-forth discussions with users.
+The AI bot is configurable, can save learnings to apply to future reviews, and can participate in back-and-forth discussions with users.
 The company takes data security seriously:

 - [All queries to LLMs existing in-memory only and zero retention after each query][data-privacy-and-security]
 - [No code used for training unless the repository is public][data-security]
 - [All data collection and storage practices comply with both SOC 2 and GDPR][trust-coderabbit-ai]

-There are a [few different pricing options available][pricing], though it's worth noting that reviews in IDEs don't seem to be quite as detailed as those in PRs (at least from my limited testing).
+There are a [few different pricing options available][pricing], though it's worth noting that reviews in IDEs aren't as detailed as those in PRs (at least from my limited testing).

 ## Setting Up